The odd spectral localiser via asymptotic morphisms and quasi-projections: Index pairing via asymptotic morphisms

 We apply the asymptotic morphism \eqref{eq:Phi^D} to the K-theory class \( [e]-[f]\in\K_0(\mathrm{S}A) \).
 Set~\(c_t\defeq c(t^{-1}D) \) and \( s_t\defeq s(t^{-1}D) \); define~\( \check{e}_t\defeq \Phi^D_t(e) \) and \( f_t\defeq \Phi^D_t(f) \).
 Then

 Thus~\( (f_t)_{t\in [1,\infty)} \) is a constant family of projection.
 The family of operators~\( (\check{e}_t)_{t\in [1,\infty)} \) satisfies

 and hence ``asymptotically'' a projection.
 For sufficiently large~\( t \), \( \check{e}_t \) is a quasi-idempotent, yet not self-adjoint.
 The asymptotic self-adjointness, nevertheless, allows us to replace~\( (\check{e}_t)_{t\in [1,\infty)} \) by a family~\( (e_t)_{t\in [1,\infty)} \) of \emph{quasi-projections}, up to homotopies of quasi-idempotents.
-Nevertheless, to achieve a quantitative estimate as in the proposition below, we need extra assumptions for the commutators
+To obtain a quantitative estimate as in the proposition below, we need extra assumptions for the commutators

 \begin{proposition} Let

 Assume that there exists a constant~\( R>0 \), independent of~\( t \), such that

 Let